Level statistics of real eigenvalues in non-Hermitian systems: Random matrices

 The density $\rho_c(x,y)$ of complex eigenvalues in all the seven symmetry classes vanishes toward the real axis and hence has a soft gap around the real axis (see Fig.~\ref{2d_DoS}).
-The size of the gap is of the same order as a mean level spacing of eigenvalues in the complex plane.
+The size of the gap is of the same order as a mean level-spacing of eigenvalues in the complex plane.
 When $|y|$ is much smaller than the mean eigenvalue spacing, we have $\rho_c(x,y) \sim |y|$ in classes AI, A + $\eta$, AI + $\eta_-$, AII + $\eta_+$, and AII + $\eta_-$, while $\rho_c(x,y) \sim |y|^2$ in class AII and $\rho_c(x,y) \sim -|y| \log{|y|}$ in class AI + $\eta_+$ (Fig.~\ref{2d_DoS}).
-These small $y$ behaviors can be understood by the small matrix analysis discussed in Sec.~\ref{Eff_small_mat}.
+These small $y$ behaviors are consistent with the small matrix analysis discussed in Sec.~\ref{Eff_small_mat}.
 The logarithmic correction in class AI + $\eta_+$ seems to be due to TRS$^{\dag}$ with the sign $+1$~\cite{Grobe89, Hamazaki20}.

 The number of real eigenvalues of non-Hermitian real random matrices (symmetry class AI) was previously studied~\cite{Efetov97,Lehmann1991,edelman1995,Kanzieper05,Forrester07}.
-However, a systematic study on the remaining symmetry classes is still lacking.
-In this paper, we find that the averaged number $\bar{N}_{\rm real}$ of real eigenvalues of the $N \times N$ random matrices is proportional to the square-root of the dimensions of the matrices in all the five symmetry classes (Fig.~\ref{N_real}),
+However, a systematic study on the other symmetry classes is still lacking.
+In this paper, we find that the averaged number $\bar{N}_{\rm real}$ of real eigenvalues of $N \times N$ non-Hermitian random matrices is proportional to the square-root of the dimensions of the matrices in all the five symmetry classes (see Fig.~\ref{N_real}),

-A sub-extensive number of the real eigenvalues enable level statistics analyses on the real axis, where the symmetries associated with complex conjugation must have important effects as in the Hermitian case~\cite{Evers08}.
+This sub-extensive number of real eigenvalues enables level statistics analyses on the real axis, where the symmetries associated with complex conjugation must have important effects as in the Hermitian case~\cite{Evers08}.